Randomization

 Summary:

 This lesson explores what it means to have a random allocation sequence.
-Why is alternating allocation between treatment group and control group an issue?
-It turns out that non-random allocation can introduce systematic biases that are a problem for producing rigorous results.
-Although true random allocation may appear unbalanced, it achieves the primary goal of implementing random allocation: eliminating systematic biases to produce valid conclusions.
+Why is simply alternating allocation between treatment group and control group an issue?
+Non-random allocation can introduce systematic biases that are a problem for producing rigorous results.
+Although true random allocation may appear unbalanced, it achieves the primary goal of eliminating systematic biases to produce valid conclusions.

 Goal: